semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

     ```bash
     semgrep --pro --config "p/default"
     ```
-1. Optional: We appreciate your help gathering data as we improve Semgrep Pro Engine!
-If you are fine with sending r2c usage metrics, run the following command:
+1. Optional: If you prefer not to send usage metrics to Semgrep, run the following command:
     ```bash
-    semgrep --pro --config "p/default" --time --metrics on
+    semgrep --pro --config "p/default" --metrics off
     ```
-    See [Semgrep Privacy Policy](/metrics) for details of what is being sent to r2c.
+    See [Semgrep Privacy Policy](/metrics) for details of what is being sent to Semgrep.

 :::note
 Let us know what you think about the results in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a>.